 Prior to Edmond Center Court, David Minihan, Director of Tennis, operated Westwood Tennis Center, 2007 USTA National Facility of the Year, for 21 years.
 As a coach, David is best known as a player development coach as he has been recognized with many awards by both the USTA district and section.
-Such awards include the USPTA Missouri Valley Professional of the Year, USPTA Facility Manager of the Year, USTA Missouri Valley Outstanding Contributor to USTA Youth Tennis, and USTA Oklahoma Outstanding Contributor to USTA Youth Tennis, USTA Oklahoma Excellence in Junior Player Development, USTA Oklahoma Outstanding Contributor to USA Team Tennis, USTA Oklahoma Excellence in Tennis Programming and USPTA Oklahoma Professional of the Year.
+Such awards include the USPTA Missouri Valley Professional of the Year, USPTA Facility Manager of the Year, USTA Missouri Valley Outstanding Contributor to USTA Youth Tennis, USTA Oklahoma Excellence in Tennis Programming and USPTA Oklahoma Professional of the Year.
 In 2022, David was inducted into the Oklahoma Tennis Hall of Fame.
 David is also a published writer as he recently authored the book, "Coaching Your Tennis Champion."
 Minihan also founded and is the chief editor of the Oklahoma tennis magazine, The Baseliner.
 In addition, David is a national tournament director directing USTA district, sectional and national tournaments.
 David is a Master Professional with the United States Professional Tennis Association (USPTA) which only 1% of teaching professionals worldwide hold this distinction.
+One of David's passion's is his foundation that he and his wife started, Play it Forward.
+This foundation focuses on working with players with special needs and those that are underserved.
+David was instrumental in bringing the sport of tennis into the Oklahoma Special Olympics where he volunteers his time as their Director of Tennis.
 He is also on the Wilson Advisory Staff as well as serving on various USTA Missouri Valley committees.
 In 2020, David and his family were awarded the USTA National Ralph W. Westcott Tennis Family of the Year. .
 David is married to Lisa and has two daughters, Aspen and Chloe.